 Describe the Project

 The first requirement in applying for a density bonus is to provide a detailed, written description of the project.
 Do you want to build more housing units?
 Increase the height of a building?
+Add value?
 Develop more land?
 Make sure to be as specific and detailed as possible in your application so the city planning division can make an informed decision.

 You can sweeten the deal for the community by offering to add a childcare facility or more parking spaces to your multifamily housing development.
 These offers will incentivize the city to accept more affordable units because you’re making an effort to accommodate the increased density.